- For Teachers

 Dotes/loves doubts/suspects are the parallel elements in the sentence , following an ABBA pattern, which is common is simple chiasmus- dotes (A- positive) doubt (B- negative) suspect (B- negative) loves (A- positive).

-Browse the following links to other content related to 'Chiasmus' from the 'Figure of Speech' grammar category:
+Browse the following links to other content related to the term 'Chiasmus' from the 'General' vocabulary category: